SalihErenYuceturk/DSA-Python/README.md

 - size() - Return the number of items in the deque.

 ## Unordered List
+Collection of related items that have no special order or sequence.

 Methods:
 - List() - Create and return an empty list.